urosj/dontpanic/README.md

 A simple fuzzing test golang util.

 The input is any interface {} object.
-Using reflection, the the values of the interface are replaced by random values of proper type.
+Using reflection, the values of the interface are replaced by random values of proper type.
 In case we are dealing with a map, the keys remain the same, but the values change.